UK Government willing to have ‘serious dialogue’ over NI Protocol – Coveney

 “There are new people effectively in the relationships now.

-“It is not a coincidence that the new Prime Minister (Liz Truss) has met President (Ursula) Von Der Lyon, President (Joe) Biden, the Taoiseach (Micheal Martin).
+“It is not a coincidence that the new Prime Minister (Liz Truss) has met President (Ursula) von der Leyen, President (Joe) Biden, the Taoiseach (Micheal Martin).

 “The conversations, from my understanding, have been positive in terms of trying to find a sensible way forward.